observablehq/plot/docs/interactions/brush.md

 ```

 :::tip
-To achieve higher contrast, place the brush below the reactive marks; reactive marks default to using **pointerEvents** *none* to ensure they don't intercept pointer events.
+To achieve higher contrast, place the brush below the reactive marks; reactive marks default to using **pointerEvents** *none* to ensure they don't obstruct pointer events.
 :::

 ## Faceting